milanaryal/milanaryal.github.io/_pages/about.md

 layout: page
 title: "About"
 description: "This is what I do."
-excerpt: "I'm Milan Aryal, a student living in Kathmandu, Nepal who is passionate about front-end web development, travelling new places, watching movies, and listening music a lot."
+excerpt: "I'm Milan Aryal, a student living in Kathmandu, Nepal who is passionate about stock market, front-end web development, travelling new places, watching movies, and listening music a lot."
 image: "/assets/img/about.jpg"
 permalink: /about/
 ---

-Hello, my name is Milan Aryal (मिलन अर्याल) and I'm a student living in Kathmandu, Nepal who is passionate about front-end web development, travelling new places, watching movies, and listening music a lot.
+Hello, my name is Milan Aryal (मिलन अर्याल) and I'm a student living in Kathmandu, Nepal who is passionate about stock market, front-end web development, travelling new places, watching movies, and listening music a lot.

 > The name Milan (pronounced MEE-lahn), means dear, loving and gracious in Slavic; in Ancient Roman, eager and laborious; and in Sanskrit, unification.